Dharma Wheel and Pair of Deer

 Dharma Wheel and Pair of Deer atop Monastery Roofs

-Art functions in spiritual traditions to express important messages.
-Buddhist cultures throughout the world use sculpture and painting to transmit teaching.
+Art can function in spiritual traditions as more than just something to admire.
+Spiritual artists use visual images to express important messages.
+Buddhist cultures throughout the world use sculpture and painting to transmit core teachings.
 We may certainly enjoy decorative touches for their beauty, yet we may also appreciate them more when we understand the meaning.
 And as we observe more closely, we may notice that certain representations, such as the Dharma wheel, appear frequently.
 Additionally, monastery roof-tops feature the Dharma wheel with two deer gazing steadily at it.
-Why do we see this on every monastery?
+Why do we see this in every monastery?

 Here we offer an excerpt from Khenpo Gyaltsen’s A Lamp Illuminating the Path to Liberation: An Explanation of Essential Topics for Dharma Students.
 Khenpo explains the symbolism of this important monastery adornment.